The Outlying Fells of Lakeland

 <<>>

-The Outlying Fells of Lakeland was not originally part of Wainwright’s overarching vision.
-He had successfully achieved his primary goal: crafting seven Pictorial Guides spanning 13 years, comprehensively covering the main regions of the Lake District.
+The Outlying Fells of Lakeland guidebook was not originally part of Wainwright’s overarching vision.
+He had successfully achieved his primary goal: crafting seven Pictorial Guides spanning 13 years that comprehensively cover the main regions of the Lake District.
 In his “Personal Notes in Conclusion“ section of The Western Fells guidebook, Wainwright rejects Book Eight: The Outlying Fells.

 However, many walkers of a certain age had grown alongside Wainwright and were hesitant to bid farewell to their hiking adventures.
-Urged by their requests and encouragement from his wife Betty, Wainwright eventually yielded and agreed to create another guide.
+Urged by their requests and his wife, Betty’s encouragement, Wainwright eventually yielded and agreed to create another guide.
 He felt he still had the capacity for at least one more significant guidebook.
 Despite its exclusion from the original series, numerous readers still regard this title as the unofficial ‘Book Eight’.

 This new book project was initially titled The Lesser Fells of Lakeland, but approximately a year before publication, Wainwright changed it to The Outlying Fells of Lakeland.
 The guide swiftly gained popularity after its release and became a major bestseller.
 The book comprises 56 chapters, each dedicated to exploring the lesser fells of Lakeland.